jet/equinox/DOCUMENTATION.md

 Change Feed Processor | Library from Microsoft exposing facilities to Project from a Change Feed, maintaining Offsets per Physical Partition (Range) in the Lease Container
 Container | logical space in a CosmosDb holding [loosely] related Items (aka Documents).
 Items bear logical Partition Keys.
 Formerly aka Collection.
-CosmosDb | Microsoft Azure's managed document database system Database | Group of collections
+CosmosDb | Microsoft Azure's managed document database system Database | Group of Containers
 DocumentDb | Original offering of CosmosDb, now entitled the SQL Query Model, `Microsoft.Azure.DocumentDb.Client[.Core]` Document id | Identifier used to load a document (Item) directly without a Query Lease Container | Container, outside of the storage Container (to avoid feedback effects) that maintains a set of Offsets per Range, together with leases reflecting instances of the Change Feed Processors and their Range assignments (aka `aux` container)